-For 179 years, America’s currency was backed by silver and gold.
-During this era of sound money, the rise in the over-all prosperity of the citizenry of the United States was meteoric.
-The poorest immigrants enjoyed upward economic mobility.
-If you are wondering why living standards for most Americans are now declining, look FIRST to the Federal Reserve’s debasement of the U.S. dollar.
+The currency of the United States was backed by silver and gold for one hundred-eighty years (from 1792 to 1971).
+During this era of sound money, the rise in the over-all prosperity of the citizenry of the nation was meteoric.
+The poorest immigrants enjoyed upward economic-mobility.
+If you are wondering why the living standards for most Americans are now declining, look FIRST to the Federal Reserve’s debasement of our money.

-This $1,000 bill was as good as gold: “One thousand dollars in gold coin payable to the bearer on demand.”
+On August 15, 1971, the dollar became FIAT MONEY.
+Before that date, the dollar was REAL MONEY because it represented tangible value.
+The $1,000 bill above was “as good as gold.”
+It reads: “One thousand dollars in gold coin payable to the bearer on demand.”

 Before the U.S. dollar was first debased, it was possible to exchange paper dollars for gold dollars at the bank.
 For almost 150 years, the dollar was 100% redeemable in gold.
 According to organic U.S. law , $1 was equivalent to 1/20th oz of gold.
 Anyone could have demanded a $20 Gold Piece for a $20 bill [U.S. $20 coins below]: